amin-norollah/JS-code/README.md

 for more information, please see [CSite Backend project](https://github.com/amin-norollah/CSite_Backend_dotNet6).

 ### CSite front-end using Angular
-It is my first open-source Angular project that I could share publicly.
-This project will connect to [CSite Backend project](https://github.com/amin-norollah/CSite_Backend_dotNet6) and work with it.
-Therefore, one should have enough knowledge to run both the .Net 6 back-end and Angular user interface in order to use these projects (under construction).
+This is the first Angular project that I have created and made publicly available as an open-source project.
+This project is designed to interface with the CSite Backend project, so users will need to have sufficient knowledge to run both the .NET 6 backend and Angular user interface in order to utilize these projects, which are currently under construction.

 for more information, please see [CSite Frontend project](https://github.com/amin-norollah/CSite_angular).

 ## 2. **Pages**
-- [**Matrix effect**](https://amin-norollah.github.io/JS-code/Pages/MatrixEffect/): It is one of my favorite projects.
-Do you remember the machine code effect in the Matrix movies?
-This project is a **fully optimized matrix code animated background**.
-It is not written by me, but I developed and optimized it and tried to make it similar to one in the Matrix movies.
+- [**Matrix effect**](https://amin-norollah.github.io/JS-code/Pages/MatrixEffect/):This project is among my favorites.
+You might recall the iconic machine code effect used in the Matrix movies - this project features a **fully optimized animated background that mimics Matrix effect**.
+While I didn't create the code myself, I did work on its development and optimization to closely resemble the effect used in the movies.
 - [**_Flight booking demo_**](https://amin-norollah.github.io/JS-code/Pages/FlightBooking/): a responsive web page to search, book and manage international flight tickets ([more information](https://github.com/amin-norollah/JS-code/tree/main/Pages/FlightBooking)).
 - [**_Business webpage demo_**](https://amin-norollah.github.io/JS-code/Pages/BusinessWebpage/): a classical web page suitable for business plans.
 This page is responsive and has a bunch of visual effects, such as a theme changer.
 It is worthy to note that all effects have been implemented manually, which boosts performance ([more information](https://github.com/amin-norollah/JS-code/tree/main/Pages/BusinessWebpage)).
 - [**_Mosaic art gallery demo_**](https://amin-norollah.github.io/JS-code/Pages/MosaicGallery/): this image photo gallery is fully responsive, uses a new features of vanilla JS to make much more interesting image grids album, and adapts to the browser using a nice and smooth animation ([more information](https://github.com/amin-norollah/JS-code/tree/main/Pages/MosaicGallery)).